 When you are preparing the financial statements for a business, you will frequently find a reference to bad and doubtful debts.
-It is important to ensure you understand the difference between bad debts and doubtful debts.
+Both these accounts are charges against the profit.
+However, they are not the same.
+Hence, it is important to ensure you understand the difference between bad debts and doubtful debts.

 In the catering or building sectors, it might be prudent to assume that a relatively high proportion of debtors should be classified as ‘doubtful’.
 In contrast, businesses that have debtors in a much safer and less risky sector – such as in the government sector – might need to classify a smaller proportion as ‘doubtful’.